 - Use refrigerated cinnamon rolls instead of frozen.
 If you’re using the Pillsbury 8 count kind, use two cases of them (16 rolls total).

-- Reduce the milk to 1/2 cup.
+- Reduce the milk to ½ cup.

 EGG MIXTURE.
 Pour the egg mixture over the cinnamon rolls and top with remaining quarters.
 Put half of the cream cheese frosting (that came with the rolls), on top of the second layer.
 Cover and cook for 4 hours on low.

-I recommend being able to watch the casserole while it cooks in your crockpot since each appliance cooks so differently.
+Note: I recommend being able to watch the casserole while it cooks in your crockpot since each appliance cooks so differently.
 It may require more or less baking time than I suggested!

-What size pan do I use?
 A 9×13 casserole dish works great, and so does a medium sized round casserole dish like the one pictured.

 The outcome of your casserole can depend on things like oven variations and even elevation.
 If you find that your breakfast bake is soggy on the bottom, you can try putting it back in the oven for a little longer.
 To prevent the top from browning too much, cover the top with foil.

 Here are some other suggestions you can try for next time: make sure your egg mixture is thoroughly combined, use refrigerated cinnamon rolls instead of frozen, lower the oven temperature to 325, cover with tinfoil for a majority of the baking time, use a more shallow baking dish, or reduce the amount of milk used.